mscottsewell/Power-BI-D365-Sales/README.md

 - TDS - Based\Contoso Sales.pbit
 - TDS - Based\Contoso Sales - Customer.pbit *-Example of Direct Query*

+_Additionally, There are two solutions that allow you to load this into a Dynamics 365 Sales org in minutes. - Neither solution modifies existing data,schema,forms or views - but adds a single view to the account record.
+The managed version also allows you uninstall all components with a single click._
+- TDS - Based\ContosoSalesDemo_####.zip
+- TDS - Based\ContosoSalesDemo_####_managed.zip

 ***Requirements***
 1. TDS Endpoint needs to be enabled and you need read access to the following entities: *Territories; Accounts; Contacts; Opportunities; Campaigns; System Users; Teams*
 2. Edit these three parameters in the report to meet your needs/environment<br /><img src="https://user-images.githubusercontent.com/6276300/201371158-64dbd1ca-6783-46cc-b573-8c8876e0cab5.png" width=400 align=center>